flyingmutant/rand/README.md

 ### How does this thing work?

-This package builds on 3 primitives: raw 64-bit generation using `sfc64`, floating-point generation using floating-point multiplication, and integer generation in range using 32.64 or 64.128 fixed-point multiplication.
+This package builds on 4 primitives: raw 64-bit generation using `sfc64` or goroutine-local `runtime.fastrand64()`, floating-point generation using floating-point multiplication, and integer generation in range using 32.64 or 64.128 fixed-point multiplication.

 ### Why is it fast?